 This element is not part of EMT v3 and is deleted.

-Target Market/Client Objective And Needs/ Minimum Holding Period
+Target Market/Client Objective And Needs/ Minimum Holding Period - Time Frame

+The code 'Neutral' (NEUT) is deleted since the code is for EMT v1 or v2 and is no longer relevant.

 Target Market/Client Objective And Needs/ Minimum Holding Period - guideline deletion